saurabh0687/impledge_assignment/README.md

 #How it works

-I divided this problem in to two sub problems - i) To find out whether the given word is compound or not
+I divided this problem in to two sub problems -
+   - To find out whether the given word is compound or not
-                                               ii) To find the longest and the second longest from the founded compound words
+   - To find the longest and the second longest from the founded compound words

 Method 1- #findLongestAndSecondLongestCompoundWords(String file):